“When they are babies they need to be fed and changed. Anyone can do that. But when they become teens, that’s when you need to be around”

 The best memory was one evening when I was working as a ticket agent for American Airlines at JFK airport in New York.
-A flight had just arrived from Korea and I was asked to board the flight and carry one of the 20 babies on the plane out to meet her new parents.
+A flight had just arrived from Korea and I was asked to board the aircraft and carry one of the 20 babies on the plane out to meet her new parents.
 The excitement and tears were contagious.
 I’m sure my big smile is on someone’s home movie.
 What a joyful moment.

 After I got married and started a family I settled into the regular hours of a school teacher.
-Mike resssured me that since I would make more money as a teacher we could now afford to do all those fun perks of working in the travel field.
+Mike reassured me that since I would make more money as a teacher so we could now afford to do all those fun perks of working in the travel field.
 That didn’t really happen but we became experts at finding buy one get one free meals and taking advantage of time share specials.
 He was always firm with his “no” answer to those 90 minute sessions.